opnfv/releng/prototypes/xci/README.rst

 Issuing above command will start aio sandbox deployment and the sandbox should be ready between 1,5 and 2 hours depending on the host machine.

+Please remember that the user executing the XCI script will need to have an ssh key available, and stored in $HOME/.ssh directory.
+You can generate one by executing

+    ssh-keygen -t rsa

 Advanced Usage
 --------------